mario-j/address-search/README.md

 ## Project Layout

 The project is set up in the ```server.js``` file.
 Two hosts are created on ports 4200 and 3000.
 The first is the Angular app hosted on port 4200.
 The angular app houses the UI and other client-related functionality.
+The Angular components and styles can be found in the src folder and its subfolders

-The second is hosted on 3000 and houses the API endpoint that the Angular app hits to retreive the search results from the csv list.
+The API is hosted on port 3000 and houses the routes, controllers, and models that the Angular app hits to retreive the search results from the csv list.
+The API components can be found in the api folder and its subfolders.